Monday 4th January 9:00am - Saturday 30th January 5:00pm

 This Shire is an important catchment area for water supply to Sydney, Wollongong and the Northern Shoalhaven.

-Much of the Shire is located at or above 640 metres above sea level.
-The main towns are Bowral, Moss Vale, Mittagong and Bundanoon.
 As well, there are smaller villages including Hill Top, Yerrinbool, Colo Vale, Robertson, Berrima, New Berrima, Exeter, Burrawang, Penrose, Willow Vale, Alpine, Balaclava, Renwick, Wingello, Sutton Forest, Avoca, Fitzroy Falls and Balmoral Village.

-The North of the Shire is characterised by rugged Eucalypt bushland, with gullies, gorges and sandy soils.
 This area forms part of the catchment for Sydney's water supply and three major storage dams (Avon, Nepean and Cordeaux).

-The Wollondilly and Wingecarribee Rivers flow through the West of the Shire, through deep sandstone valleys and much of this area forms part of the catchment for Warragamba Dam.
+The Wollondilly and Wingecarribee Rivers flow through the west of the Shire, through deep sandstone valleys and much of this area forms part of the catchment for Warragamba Dam.